-As the midpoint between the baseline and the UK government's 2050 net zero ambitions, the scenario results in 2035 show how distributed electricity generation, storage and demand could change in the near and medium term.
+As the midpoint between the baseline and the UK government's 2050 net zero ambitions, the scenario results in 2035 show how distributed electricity generation, storage and demand could change in the South Wales licence area in the near and medium term.

-DEEC compris Cooperio decemention Renewable energy capacity Electricity storage capacity DFES scenario Scenario description Baseline 2035 Baseline 2035 Falling short Not net zero compliant Not compliant with the net zero emissions target.
+DEEC cooperie Connecte description Renewable energy capacity Electricity storage capacity DFES scenario Scenario description Baseline 2035 Baseline 2035 Falling Short Not net zero compliant Not compliant with the net zero emissions target.
 Low levels of decarbonisation and societal change.
-1.5 GW 2.4 GW 0.2 GW System transformation Net zero compliant High level of decarbonisation with lower societal change.
+2.4 GW 0.3 GW System Transformation Net zero compliant High level of decarbonisation with lower societal change.
 Larger, more centralised solutions are developed.
 This scenario has the highest levels of hydrogen deployment and use.
-3.1 GW 0.2 GW Consumer transformation Net zero compliant High levels of decarbonisation and societal change.
+1.5 GW Including: 3.3 GW 0.4 GW Consumer Transformation Net zero compliant High levels of decarbonisation and societal change.
 Consumers adopt new technologies rapidly, and more decentralised solutions are developed.
 This scenario sees a significant electrification of domestic heat.
-Including: 0.8 GW of solar 0.6 GW of wind 3.9 GW 0.0 GW 0.3 GW Leading the way Net zero compliant Very high levels of decarbonisation and societal change.
+0.8 GW of solar 0.6 GW of wind 4.6 GW - 0.0 GW 0.5 GW Leading the Way Net zero compliant Very high levels of decarbonisation and societal change.
 Consumers adopt new technologies rapidly, and a mix of solutions at various scales are developed.
 This scenario aims for the fastest credible decarbonisation pathway.
-4.3 GW 0.4 GW
+4.3 GW 0.6 GW